 Machine learning (ML)

 By applying ML across millions of Internet properties, Cloudflare creates a reliable bot score that can be used to create rules for blocking requests based on the likelihood that they might come from a bot.
+This module will only assign Bot Scores between 2 - 99.

 Behavioral analysis (BA)

-Activating Bot Management
+Configure Bot Management

 Once enabled for your Enterprise domain, activate Bot Management as follows: